mises-id/mises-tm/docs/mips/mip-001-mises-naming-system.md

 ## Further Discussions

-The NamingNFT currently MUST be mint with a special Account called MNS admin, which was set by hand in genesis.json.
+The NamingNFT Class currently MUST be created with a special Account called MNS admin, which was set by hand in genesis.json.
-We may also allow more partner accounts to be able to do the same job later.
+We may need a better way to mint NFT class.

 ## Test Cases [optional]